 Now lots and lots of people is definitely NOT my idea of a good time and if we could have planned to go to Disneyland at a different time we totally would have.

 That being said, my Things need so much stimulation these days.
 With the best will in the world, and recognising that they love us to pieces (usually), they crave socialisation and interaction with other Things.
-They even made friends with a 12 year old and a 14 year old when we were in Lake Como.
+They even made friends with a 12-year-old and a 14-year-old when we were in Lake Como.

 They usually love love love kids club and were desperate to go to this one but it was just a bit of a let down when we got there.
-It was a far cry from the club in Kurumba or in Nusa Dua where there were exciting activities like sandcastle building, pizza making and mini golf.
+It was a far cry from the club in Kurumba or in Nusa Dua where there were exciting activities like sandcastle building, pizza making, and mini-golf.
 Or the club in Ras Al Khaimah where they had their friends to play with and we came back after 30 minutes to find them with their faces painted.
 All those clubs had an army of staff and a critical mass of Things to make it exciting and interesting for the Things.

 This one was DESERTED.
 There were no other kids and only one adult in there.
-Even at breakfast or on the beach we struggled to even see any other Things their ages let alone to try and make friends with them.
+Even at breakfast or on the beach we struggled to even see any other Things their ages let alone try and make friends with them.

 3. Better weather

 Now, I’ll grant you that this isn’t the case everywhere.

 You could easily go to Devon for a week in August and with could pour with rain.
 For the whole week.
 Or you could go to the Maldives as we did last week and it could be beautiful the whole time you are there.